Goldman Sachs Group Inc Sells 25,000 Shares of ON24, Inc. (NYSE:ONTF) Stock

-ON24, Inc. (NYSE:ONTF – Get Rating) insider Goldman Sachs Group Inc sold 25,000 shares of the company’s stock in a transaction on Friday, March 4th.
-The shares were sold at an average price of $12.76, for a total value of $319,000.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+ON24, Inc. (NYSE:ONTF – Get Rating) insider Goldman Sachs Group Inc sold 25,000 shares of the business’s stock in a transaction that occurred on Monday, March 7th.
+The stock was sold at an average price of $12.84, for a total value of $321,000.00.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.

 Goldman Sachs Group Inc also recently made the following trade(s):